53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 ### Install Themes

-It install all sublime-theme files from a list of user installed themes, excluding already installed in plugin.
+It install all sublime-theme files from a list of user installed themes.

+### Rebuild Preferences

+It remove all previous tmPreferences files in `preferences`, before install all zukan icons preferences.

 ### Rebuild Syntaxes